diessica/elementaryos-essentials/README.md

-# Elementary OS: essential kit
+# Elementary OS essentials

-A kit of essential tools to equip your Elementary OS after installation.
+A kit of essential packages for users who want an easy and objective experience with Elementary OS - and others Ubuntu-based distros.
 Useful for those who are migrating from Windows to Elementary or wants to migrate someone. :-)

-All software recommended here have a installation tutorial **via Terminal**, for objectivity.
-However, if you want, the software is also available in **Software Center**.
+(All software recommended here have a installation tutorial **via Terminal**, for objectivity.
+However, if you want, the software is also available in **Software Center**.)

+Help spread the FREE SOFTWARE!

 ## Language
 * [Português](https://github.com/diessicode/elementaryos-essentials/blob/master/translations/pt-br/README.md)